 Students must fulfill 9 credits within math, science, and technology.
 These requirements include 3 credits in math and 3 credits in science.
-Students must take at least one math or science course at the 200 level or higher.
+Students must take at least one math course at the 200 level or higher or science course at the 200 level or higher.

-Students may choose from courses labeled BIO, CHM, MTH, PHY, SCI or TEC, as well as from the list below:
+Students may choose from courses labeled BIO, MTH, SCI or TEC, as well as from the list below:

-ALH112 Essentials Anatomy and Physiology I ALH122 Essentials Anatomy and Physiology II
+ALH112 Essentials Anatomy and Physiology I

+ALH122 Essentials Anatomy and Physiology II

 Students must fulfill 9 credits within the social and behavioral sciences.
-These requirements include either IDS100 Freshman Seminar or IDS105 College Success Seminar and 6 additional credits, at least 3 of which must be at the 200 level or higher.
+These requirements include IDS101 CPC Foundations and 6 additional credits, at least 3 of which must be at the 200 level or higher.